magiclabs/magic-ios-demo/README.md

 **OAuth Login**:Authenticate a user via oauth providers

+**MFA**:
+Multi-factor authentication is a common technique used to add an additional layer of security to an account.
+Magic currently offers end-user MFA through mobile authenticator apps like Authy or Google Authenticator.
+This is currently supported for email and SMS primary factors.

 **Eth SendTransaction**:
 We support blockchain interactions on iOS just like how you do it in the browser.